passenger94/shoes3/shoesManual_redcarpet01.md

 positive number displaces to the right by the given number of pixels; a negative number displaces to the left.
 Displacing an object doesn't effect the actual layout of the page.
-Before using this style, be sure to read the [[Position.displace]] docs, since its behavior can be a bit surprising.
+Before using this style, be sure to read the
+<span style="color:blue">Position.displace</span> docs, since its behavior can be a bit surprising.

 ### :displace_top » a number ###